digitalocean/pydo/README.md

 In the generated python client, when calling  `invoices.get_pdf_by_uuid`, the response returns a  Iterator[bytes] that does not format correctly into a PDF.

 ##### Getting documentation via cli "help(<client function>)"
-Currently, calling the "help(<client function>)" will return documentation specific to the API endpoints, not the python client.
+Currently, calling the "help(<client function>)" includes the API documentation for the respective operation which is substantial and can be confusing in the context of this client.

 ## Roadmap